a

 j

 - JustificationFrom the Greek dikaiōsis, rooted in dikaios — the Greek rendering of the Hebrew tsaddiq: right, just, in proper relationship and alignment.
 The process or condition of being brought into right order.
-The courtroom framing — a judge declaring a verdict — is a later narrowing; the original sense is relational and restorative, not legal.
+The courtroom framing is one strand; the older sense runs relational and restorative — a setting-right of what was out of order.
 Synonyms: justify, justified, dikaiōsis, dikaios, righteousness, tsaddiq.
 More

 k

 - Kingdom of GodNot a future political territory but a present reality.
-Jesus located it precisely: entos hymon — within you (Luke 17:21).
-The alternate translation "among you" reflects a theological preference more than the Greek; Jesus was addressing Pharisees, making "among you" an unlikely reading.
-The kingdom is not coming to be observed from outside — it is already within.
+Jesus said it plainly: entos hymōn — within you (Luke 17:21).
+Entos means inside — it's the "inside of the cup" in Matthew 23:26; "among you" is the softer rendering, leaning more on theology than on the Greek.
+The kingdom is not something to watch for out there, pointed to "here" or "there" — it is already within.
 Synonyms: kingdom of heaven, kingdom of Christ, basileia.
 More

 - Koine GreekThe common Greek dialect of the 1st century Mediterranean world, and the language of both the New Testament and the Septuagint (the Greek translation of the Hebrew Old Testament).
 Because NT writers drew on LXX vocabulary, NT words arrive already loaded with meaning shaped by the Greek OT.
 More